Building a Finance Team: How to Hire for High-Growth Startups

 - Experience automating processes: Effective startup finance teams automate as many of the repetitive monthly/quarterly reporting aspects of the job as possible to remain lean.
 Ask potential finance hires if they’ve automated processes in the past.
 Have they built some kind of database automation with Tableau?
 Have they used Visual Basic for Applications (VBA) in Excel to automate a complex financial model?
 Have they built out unique SUMIF formulas to streamline monthly and quarterly close processes?

 - The ability to work autonomously: You want your early finance hires to be autonomous.
-When they see a problem, they take charge and find a solution without leaders micromanaging them.
+When they see a problem, they take charge and find a solution without finance leaders micromanaging them.
 An entrepreneurial mindset helps world-class finance pros to embrace the generalist position and help the business wherever necessary.

 - A willingness to collaborate: Your earliest finance hires will be crucial players in building out processes to scale.
 You need this person to be highly collaborative—capable of working with leaders across the business to run point on building processes that won’t break under the pressure of hypergrowth.